pulumi/pulumi-kubernetes/provider/pkg/gen/examples/overlays/helmRelease.md

     ),
 )

-# Create a ConfigMap depending on the Chart.
-The ConfigMap will not be created until after all of the Chart
+# Create a ConfigMap depending on the Release.
+The ConfigMap will not be created until after all of the Release
 # resources are ready.
 Notice skip_await is set to false above.
 This is the default and will cause Helm
 # to await the underlying resources to be available.
 Setting it to true will make the ConfigMap available right away.
 ConfigMap("foo", ConfigMapInitArgs(data={"foo": "bar"}), opts=pulumi.ResourceOptions(depends_on=nginx_ingress))